 The next step was to look at the electrical capacity.
 Most of the large commercial equipment is three phase, and residences do not have that type of electricity.
-That took me back to the equipment dealers with more question.
+That took me back to the equipment dealers with more questions.
 In some cases, three phase equipment can be converted to single phase.
 In my case, I was able to find what I needed and it was single phase.
 I purchased a double Blodgget Bakers convection oven and a 30 quart Hobart mixer and they were both single phase.
 The good news was that the refrigerator did not have to be commercial grade.
 Now, I have both a regular and a commercial fridge.

 We found out that we could have had three phase electricity run to our home because our house backs up to a fairly busy street that has businesses down the road.
 In hind sight, we should have done that, but it was expensive.
 If I had a do over, I would have done that.
 Warning: make sure that you double check to make certain that the equipment is compatible with what you have the ability to run.
+If you have the option of installing three phase electricity, it will be expensive, however, it will make it easier to find the equipment you want.
+Later on I would have loved to install a small walk in freezer, but they are all three phase to my knowledge.